,

 Workers may not take it upon themselves to decide that medical marijuana is an appropriate or necessary treatment for their condition.
 The WSIB requires a qualified medical health professional to examine the person and authorize cannabis treatment.
 This ensures that medical marijuana is appropriate for both the condition it’s meant to treat and the individual receiving treatment.

 If an employee seeks a second opinion, both doctors must approve cannabis as a treatment.
-This prevents your employees from finding a doctor to say “yes” to medical marijuana when the primary physician treating their condition says “no.”
+This prevents employees from finding a doctor to say “yes” to medical marijuana when their primary physician says “no.”

 Other Treatments Have Failed

-Medical cannabis is a blessing for those who need it, but the drug isn’t meant as a first line of defense.
-As such, the WSIB requires employees to try conventional and established treatments before turning to medical marijuana.
-Treatment with marijuana and CBD should commence only when other treatments have failed or were poorly tolerated.
+Medical cannabis is a blessing for those who need it, but it isn’t meant as a first line of defense.
+The WSIB requires employees to try conventional and established treatments before turning to medical marijuana.
+Treatment with marijuana and CBD should begin only when other treatments have failed or were poorly tolerated.

-A physician must document their attempts to help an employee using traditional medical treatments before declaring them a failure.
-The doctor must note in the patient’s medical record which treatments were tried, and with what results.
-If a certain treatment proved intolerable, the doctor must note why.
+A physician must document attempts to help an employee using traditional medical treatments before declaring them a failure.
+The doctor must note in the patient’s medical record which treatments were tried and with what results.
+If a treatment proved intolerable, the doctor must note why.

 The exception to this rule is palliative care.
 In a palliative care situation, a doctor has already established that curing a certain illness or eliminating pain is impossible and that symptom management is the only viable treatment.